 - Arteriovenous malformations

-- Primary intracerebral haemorrhage
+- Primary intracerebral hemorrhage

-- Blood disorders such as haemophilia
+- Blood disorders such as hemophilia

 - Anticoagulant therapy